 Creative Proposal Traditions from Around the World

-You love to spend time with her, and you can’t wait to spend your life with her.
+You love to spend time with your partner, and you can’t wait to spend your lives together.
 If you’re ready to propose this spring, and you are looking for creative proposal ideas, think about bypassing the more common down-on-one-knee proposal.
 Instead, consider modifying wedding and proposal traditions from other cultures around the world.

 Rings of all kinds have been exchanged to symbolize engagement or marriage since ancient times.
 The Egyptians believed that the round ring symbolized eternity, and they advocated wearing the ring on the fourth finger of the left hand as many Americans still do today, because they believed that a vein in the ring finger leads directly to the human heart.

 The first documented exchange of a diamond ring to signify an engagement occurred in 1477 when Austrian Archduke Maximilian proposed to Mary of Burgundy, but until the 19th century, engagement rings were not as popular as other engagement gifts, such as sewing thimbles or livestock.
 Since the 19th century, though, diamond rings have become the standard symbol of engagement in America.
 Today, 80 percent of American women receive (or help choose) a ring when they become engaged, and they wear a wedding ring set that includes both an engagement ring and a wedding band after the marriage.

 Choose a beautiful and affordable wedding ring set that includes an engagement ring for your bride-to-be.
 Then read the ideas below to help inspire a creative proposal that your girlfriend won’t forget!

 In Chile, it is customary for both men and women to wear engagement rings leading up to their wedding day.
 Both partners wearing a ring on their right hand (a gold wedding band for him and an engagement ring for her), and when the day comes, they exchange vows and move their engagement rings from the right to the left hands.